hanleylee/english/src/sentence.md

 The spy was outed by the police.

 Chinese developers are concerned about their privacy protection, they never use their real IP addresses.

+Brad Pitt is not backing down from his legal fight against his ex-wife Angelina Jolie over a French winery they once owned together